matracey/docker-cod4/README.md

 	```

 Note the following.
-- The container port UDP 28960 is forwarded to the host port UDP 28960
+- The container uses port UDP 28960 as default so that has to be forwarded.
-- The container port UDP 20810 is forwarded to the host port UDP 20810
-- The container port UDP 20800 is forwarded to the host port UDP 20800

 | **Host path** | **Container path** | Note |
 | --- | --- | --- |